Skip to main content

 You can integrate Tekton into a multi-step enterprise pipeline like this:

-1. Initialize Infrastructure: Use a shell task or Terraform plugin.
+1. Initialize Infrastructure - Use a shell task or a Terraform plugin.

-2. Trigger Tekton Build: Use Trigger Pipeline Run to start the image build pipeline.
+2. Trigger Tekton Build - Use Trigger Pipeline Run (Container) to start the image build pipeline.

-5. Deploy Artifacts: Proceed with deployment tasks in Release or use plugins like Argo CD or Kubernetes.
+5. Deploy Artifacts - Continue with deployment tasks in Release or use plugins such as Argo CD or Kubernetes.